allegory-software/allegory-sdk/README.md

-We understand that this approach might seem alien to some, that it comes with a learning curve, that it's probably not suited for beginners or people who just want to get something done quickly and move on, but as someone who blocked me on Twitter once said: "In the beginning all you want is results.
+We understand that this approach might seem alien to some, that it comes with a learning curve, that it's probably not suited for beginners or people who just want to get something done quickly and move on, but as someone once said:
+"In the beginning all you want is results.
 In the end, all you want is control."

 So if you think you're too far away from making your own full stack from scratch, server and all, or you prefer the black-box approach, then you will probably